satvikreddy/code-leveling/app/learn/design-patterns-using-typescript/3-prototype/content/readme.md

 ## Intro

-We're building an app that supports multiple UI themes (light, dark, high-contrast, etc.).
+We're building an app that supports multiple UI themes (light, dark, high-contrast, etc).
 Each theme has several properties.

 - [theme.class.ts](theme.class.ts): implementation of the theme class
 - [usage.ts](usage.ts): how we create multiple themes